ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 The trick was to detect the four digits 2 4 7 8 that have unique "word" lengths, and then distinguish the digits with lengths 5 and 6 by their intersections with (number of characters not in) the 2 and 4 digits.

 *Also:* I didnt realise that the part before the left bar consisted of **exactly** the 10 digits.
 With this insight, "mnufat17" designed this [nice solution](https://www.reddit.com/r/adventofcode/comments/rc5s3z/2021_day_8_part_2_a_simple_fast_and_deterministic/).
 My solution worked for a variable number of inputs, and is the same as the first comment on the above post by "bunceandbean".

+### Day 14
+The naive approach to expanse the polymer is exponential.
+Since the computation at each step is done pair per pair, independently, we can just on each step compute the new set of pairs and number letters used in the polymer to linearize the solution.
+`dq14-1.sh` is the naive, not scalable approach, and `d14-2.sh implements the efficient linear one.